KaiPereira/SODIMM-CM5-Carrier/JOURNAL.md

 Anyways, I did a lot, but it was a bit slow because everything needed really deep considerations.
 Next I need to layout all my components on my actual PCB, and add test points!

-## Day 15 - Layout and test points!
+## Day 15 - Layout and test points! - 12 Hours

 Now that I've added all the dampening/termination resistors, I need to put them onto my board, fill all the footprints for my other components and group them together!